-The Impact of Technology on the Environment
+What is the Impact of Technology on the Environment?

 The industrial revolution has brought about new technologies with immense power.
 This was the transition to new manufacturing processes in Europe and the United States, in the period from about 1760 to 1840.
 This has been succeeded by continued industrialisation and further technological advancements in developed countries around the world, and the impact of this technology on the environment has included the misuse and damage of our natural earth.

 These technologies have damaged our world in two main ways; pollution and the depletion of natural resources.

 Air pollution occurs when harmful or excessive quantities of gases such as carbon dioxide, carbon monoxide, sulfur dioxide, nitric oxide and methane are introduced into the earth’s atmosphere.
 The main sources all relate to technologies which emerged following the industrial revolution such as the burning of fossil fuels, factories, power stations, mass agriculture and vehicles.
 The consequences of air pollution include negative health impacts for humans and animals and global warming, whereby the increased amount of greenhouse gases in the air trap thermal energy in the Earth’s atmosphere and cause the global temperature to rise.